By: Brian Daniels, Senior Vice President, Z5G

 Morgan Stanley predicts that by 2050, an automated car will produce data at a rate of 40 TB/hour.
 To put it in perspective, that’s equivalent to 3,300 years of iPhone usage.
 In terms of wireless usage, that same smart car will consume anywhere from 50 to 500 GB per month.
 Multiply that by the number of smart cars on the road, and it’s clear that the amount of data being produced will be staggering.

 In addition to handling high volumes of data, 5G networks will need to transmit data in real-time.
 On the road, latency is not just a nice-to-have — it could be a matter of life and death.

 How do we facilitate capacity and speed?
 Enter edge computing.
 Pushing decision making bits close to the edge is essential to making these latency-sensitive applications work.
-Rather than transmitting data to the cloud or a data center, it will need to be processed at the edge of the network, closer to the end user and in real time for communications to the car.
+Rather than transmitting data to the cloud or a data centre, it will need to be processed at the edge of the network, closer to the end user and in real time for communications to the car.
 Milliseconds matter.